Overcast · 55°

 33. Maintains direct contact with adult inmates and those who are physically handicapped.

-Return application to Cedar County Sheriff's Office 711 E South St Tipton, Iowa 52772 OR bkoranda@cedarcosheriff.org ATTN: Correction Officer Application
+Return application to Cedar County Sheriff's Office, 711 E South St, Tipton, Iowa 52772 OR bkoranda@cedarso.us ATTN: Correction Officer Application

 Application for Employment and Release Authorization